FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 output=`curl -s -XPATCH -H "Authorization: $AUTH_HEADER" -H"Content-Type: application/json" http://localhost:9011/api/application/$APPLICATION_ID -d "$application_patch"`
 ```

-After running this command, log in to the admin user interface and see that the lambda has been created.
+After running this shell script, log in to the admin user interface and see that the lambda exists:

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-lambda-created.png" alt="The Lambda created by the API call." class="img-fluid" figure=false %}

-And that it has been assigned to run when JWTs are created for your application.
+And that it has been assigned to run when JWTs are created for your application:

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-application-has-lambda.png" alt="The 'dotnetcore' application now calls the lambda when generating a JWT." class="img-fluid" figure=false %}

-Of course, as implied above, rather than running a script, you could create the lambda using the administration user interface and then associate it with your application.
-I think that running it from a script shows the power of the FusionAuth API--everything you can do in the admin interface you can do via the API.
+Of course, as implied above, rather than running a script, you could create the lambda using the administration user interface.
+Then you'd associate it with your application.
+I think that doing this lambda setup via a shell script shows the power of the FusionAuth API.
+Everything you can do in the admin interface you can automate using the API.

 ## Viewing custom claims